IABTechLab/uid2docs/api/v1/guides/publisher-client-side.md

 This section focuses on publisher-specific steps 1-d, 1-e, and 1-f illustrated in the above diagram.

+<b>Note</b><br>
+The UID2 token must only be generated on the server side after authentication.
+Security concerns forbid token generation on the browser side.

 | Step | Endpoint/SDK | Instruction |
 | --- | --- | --- |
 | d | [GET /token/generate](../endpoints/get-token-generate.md) | There are two ways for publishers to establish identity with UID2.<br>1.
 Integrate with a UID2-enabled single-sign-on provider.<br>2.
 Generate UID2 tokens when a user authenticates using the [GET /token/generate](../endpoints/get-token-generate.md) endpoint.
 The request includes a user's normalized email address.